- Submitted by Dahlia on 12th June 2014

 - Asafoetida (Hing) - 1/8 tsp

 - Wash the carrots, trim the edges and peel the skin.
 Then chop it roughly.
+I have taken 3 medium sized carrots which weighs between 200 to 225 grams.
+When chopped it measures to roughly 1.25 cups.

 - Now add the chopped carrots, onions, garlic, tomato, ginger and required salt.
 Sauté for few minutes.